ilmich/rkflashtool/README.md

 * read/write/erase partitions (for now only with rkparam method)
 * read/write/erase LBA

+## You need to know before start
+Before you start, you need to know a couple of concepts

+**RockUSB**
+Rockusb is the usb communication protocol implemented in most of the official rockchip firmwares.

+**MaskROM**
+It's a minimal firmware that is booted by the soc when it's unable to load a full bootloader.
+It's capable of loading a complete loader and is the mode required for flash/dump operations.

+**DDRBIN**
+It's the part of the proprietary bootloader that takes care of configuring and activating the ddr memory.

+**USBPLUG**
+It's the part of the proprietary bootloader that takes care of activating the internal memory and other components, and that takes care of managing the rockusb protocol.

 ## Tested with
 * Rockchip 3128 android tv box
 * Rockchip 322x android tv box